kueddelmaier/transfer-learning-for-climate/README.md

-# Latent Linear Adjustment autoencoders: A novel method for estimating and emulating dynamic precipitation at high resolution
+# Transfer learning for estimating circulation-induced precipitation variability: from climate models to observations

 This repository contains the code for the Latent Linear Autoencoder (LLAAE) model developed in the study "Transfer learning for estimating circulation-induced precipitation variability: from climate models to observations"